rhizoome/git-darcs/README.md

 The options `base` and `shallow` are ignored after the first import.

-Use a global `gitignore` to ignore `_darcs` in all your depositories.
+Use a [global `gitignore`](https://gist.github.com/subfuzion/db7f57fff2fb6998a16c) to ignore `_darcs` in all your depositories.

 With `git-darcs clone <source> <destination>` you can clone a darcs/git dual repository locally.
 Both git and darcs will make sure no history-data is duplicated on disk.
+To create git patches from my working-repositories I use `darcs rebase suspend` and `git commit -a -v`.

 ⚠️ **NOTE**: The tool is intentionally very minimal.
 It is for devs, they can read tracebacks or change the code to fit better.
-To create git patches from my working-repositories I use `darcs rebase suspend` and `git commit -a -v`.
 There are no pytests, yet, just me using it and having done a lot of tests to find the optimal linearized history.

 But why
 -------